kali-linex/linex/Documentation/powerpc/bootwrapper.rst

    uImage:		Native image format used by U-Boot.
 The uImage target
 			does not add any boot code.
-It just wraps a compressed vmlinux in the uImage data structure.
+It just wraps a compressed vmlinex in the uImage data structure.
 This image requires a version of U-Boot that is able to pass a device tree to the kernel at boot.
 If using an older version of U-Boot, then you need to use a cuImage